dvidelabs/flatcc/README.md

 offset types are changed, for example to handle large 64-bit binary chunks.
 Note however that the builder library can currently only be compiled with one specific set of types.

+## Endianness

+The generated code supports the `FLATBUFFERS_LITTLEENDIAN` flag defined by the `flatc` compiler and it can be used to force endianness.
+Big Endian will define it as 0.
+Other endian may lead to unexpected results.
+In most cases `FLATBUFFERS_LITTLEENDIAN` will be defined but in some cases a decision is made in runtime where the flag cannot be defined.
+This is likely just as fast, but `#if FLATBUFFERS_LITTLEENDIAN` can lead to wrong results alone - use `#if defined(FLATBUFFERS_LITTLEENDIAN) && FLATBUFFERS_ENDIAN` to be sure the platform is recognized as little endian.
+The detection logic will set `FLATBUFFERS_LITTLEENDIAN` if at all possible and can be improved with the `pendian.h` file included by the `-DFLATCC_PORTABLE`.

+The user can always define `-DFLATBUFFERS_LITTLEENDIAN` as a compile time option and then this will take precedence.

+It is recommended to use `flatbuffers_is_native_pe()` instead of testing `FLATBUFFERS_LITTLEENDIAN` whenever it can be avoided to use the proprocessor for several reasons:

+- if it isn't defined, the source won't compile at all
+- combined with `pendian.h` it provides endian swapping even without preprocessor detection.
+- it is normally a constant similar to `FLATBUFFERS_LITTLEENDIAN`
+- it works even with undefined `FLATBUFFERS_LITTLEENDIAN`
+- compiler should optimize out even runtime detection
+- protocol might not always be little endian.
+- it is defined as a macro and can be checked for existence.

+`pe` means protocol endian.
+This suggests that `flatcc` output may be used for other protocols in the future, or for variations of flatbuffers.
+The main reason for this is the generated structs that can be very useful on other predefined network protols in big endian.
+Each struct has a `mystruct_copy_from_pe` method and similar to do these conversions.
+Internally flatcc optimizes struct conversions by testing `flatbuffers_is_native_pe()` in some heavier struct conversions.

+In a few cases it may be relevant to test for `FLATBUFFERS_LITTLEENDIAN` but then code intended for general use should provide an alternitive for when the flag isn't defined.

+Even with correct endian detection, the code may break on platforms where `flatbuffers_is_native_pe()` is false because the necessary system headers could not found.
+In this case `-DFLATCC_PORTABLE` should help.

+## Offset Sizes and Direction

+FlatBuffers use 32-bit `uoffset_t` and 16-bit `voffset_t`. `soffset_t`
+always has the same size as `uoffset_t`.
+These types can be changed by preprocessor defines without regenerating code.
+However, it is important that `libflatccrt.a` is compiled with the same types as defined in `flatcc_types.h`.

+`uoffset_t` currently always point forward like `flatc`.
+In retrospect it would probably have simplified buffer constrution if offsets pointed the opposite direction or were allowed to be signed.
+This is a major change and not likely to happen for reasons of effort and compatibility, but it is worth keeping in mind for a v2.0 of the format.

+Vector header fields storing the lengthare defined as `uoffset_t` which is 32-bit wide by default.
+If `uoffset_t` is redefined this will therefore also affect vectors and strings.

+The practical buffer size is limited to about half of the `uoffset_t` range because vtable references are signed which in effect means that buffers are limited to about 2GB by default.

 ## Pitfalls in Error Handling